 2. Drop by flexing your knees at a 90-degree angle.

 3. Keep your balance and extend your right leg forward so that your calf is parallel on the floor.

 4. Stay in that position for at least two seconds, and then do the same with the other leg.

-By doing this exercise, you will work the quadriceps, glutes, hamstrings, hip extensors, calves, abs, and lumbar.
+Doing this exercise will work the quadriceps, glutes, hamstrings, hip extensors, calves, abs, and lumbar.

 The abdominal wall is a critical point in the body, and most fitness exercises focus some of their strength on these muscles.

 Show off a flat stomach in no time but don’t forget to combine it with a healthy diet.

 Next is the step by step of doing crunches: